Boyd-B/boyd-b.github.io/_posts/2018/2018-3-1-bacpac-powershell-import-export.markdown

 highlight: true
 image: https://picsum.photos/400/400/?rnd=31
 ---
+# Export or Import multiple databases as bacpac files using this powershell script

 After trying various ways to copy a database from one server to another and failing with weird and unhelpful errors, I decided to brush off an old powershell script.